slardiere/PartMgr/README.rst

   SELECT partmgr.create_part_trigger('schema_name','table_name');

-This function make the specific function trigger for the table given.
+This function make the specific function trigger for the given table.
 The new trigger function is created in the ``partmgr`` schema and the trigger ``_partitionne`` is created on the table.

 Partition Creation